There is an urgency about moving on in your career; you’re not getting any younger and the competition isn’t getting any easier.

 Expending emotional energy to overcome roadblocks and barriers is the key ingredient to seeing a good idea successfully implemented.

-My rule of thumb is to spend 20% of your time on the idea — get it “just about right” — and 80% of your time on implementing it and tweaking it on the run based on what you learn as you implement it.
+My rule of thumb for my career game is to spend 20% of your time on the idea — get it “just about right” — and 80% of your time on implementing it and tweaking it on the run based on what you learn as you implement it.

 6. Find a “Done It” Mentor